 Is it important to have my legal documents reviewed as part of Medicaid Asset Protection Planning?

 Yes.
-It is always important to review Wills, Living Wills and Powers of Attorney.
+It is always important to review Wills, Living Wills, and Powers of Attorney.
 These documents are usually not designed for situations in which a family member will be applying for Medicaid.
-For example, if there is a husband and wife and the husband is entering the nursing home, the wife’s Will usually leaves her assets to the husband.
+For example, if a husband and wife are married and the husband enters a nursing home, the wife’s Will usually leaves her assets to the husband.
 This needs to be changed.
 It’s potentially fatal!

 Where are Medicaid Applications Filed?